IvetaKuncova/ESPORT/readme.md

 Data about GDP, population, internet are from from https://ourworldindata.org/.

-You can see our code in python and SQL (Snowflake).
+You can see my code in python and SQL (Snowflake).

 **1) PYTHON:**